-The Molecular & Materials Engineering specialization focuses on the design, preparation, processing, application and analysis of novel molecules and materials with high-tech properties.
+The Molecular & Materials Engineering specialization focuses on the design, manufacture, application and characterization of new materials and (bio)molecular structures with high-tech features.

-This specialization belongs to the Master's programme Chemical Engineering.
+This specialization belongs to the Master's programme in Chemical Engineering.

-In the field of materials chemistry, this specialization explores, among others: functional organic molecules and assemblies, polymers with defined molecular and mesoscopic structures, inorganic materials ranging from membranes, nanocomposites and thin films and organometallic materials.
+In the field of materials chemistry, this specialization explores, e.g.: functional organic molecules and assemblies, polymers with defined molecular and mesoscopic structures, inorganic materials ranging from membranes, nanocomposites and thin films and organometallic materials.

-This specialization will be of interest to Bachelor students who want to deepen their knowledge of the field of materials science.
+This specialization will be of interest to Bachelor’s students who want to deepen their knowledge of the field of materials science.